 Northern California Qualified Personal Property Appraiser

-We're proud to announce that Ashley Nunneley has achieved the Accredited Member designation with the International Society of Appraisers!
+We're proud to announce that Ashley Nunneley has achieved the Certified Appraiser of Personal Property designation with the International Society of Appraisers!

-This ensures that she continues to be considered a Qualified Appraiser who has demonstrated essential methodology knowledge in her chosen field: Antiques, Furnishings and Decorative Arts.
-She completed the intensive specialty course for her field, passed the exam with over 90% proficiency, and received the stamp of approval from her peer reviewed appraisal report.
+This ensures that she continues to be considered a Qualified Appraiser who has demonstrated essential methodology knowledge in her chosen fields.

 The IRS defines “qualified appraiser” as an individual who’s earned an appraisal designation from a recognized professional appraisal organization, such as the International Society of Appraisers or has met certain minimum education and experience requirements.
 Ashley has fulfilled all of the following: